WakuWakuPadoru/WuWa_Simple_FPSUnlocker/README.md

 - Download the latest release.
 - Extract **all of the contents** of the downloaded ZIP file.
-- run "main.exe" or "main" from the extracted folder.
+- Run "main.exe" or "main" from the extracted folder.
 - Run the downloaded file :)
 - Win your 50s/50s!